 2. The bubble tail

 Real iMessage bubbles have a small "tail" pointing toward the sender โ and it appears only on the last message of a consecutive group, at the bottom corner.
 Fakes often put a tail on every bubble or none at all.
+When one person sends three messages in a row, the first two are tail-less rounded rectangles and only the third gets the little pointer.
+Get this stacking right and the screenshot immediately reads as authentic iOS.

 3. Status bar realism